Guide to Ultra Low Emission Zones (ULEZ)

-ULEZ authorities will typically use ANPR cameras to establish which vehicles have entered the ULEZ and are therefore required to pay the charge.
+Authorities will typically use ANPR cameras to establish which vehicles have entered the zone and are therefore required to pay the ULEZ charge.

 That charge will typically have a daily fee attached, while regular users can set up automatic payments.

 There are penalty fees for those who fail to pay the charge correctly.

 Initially the cleanest petrol or diesel cars will make the cut, though it is likely that rules will be tightened over time to push motorists towards zero emission options.

 Tip: While some charges relate to discouraging car use in an urban centre to ease congestion, ULEZs aim to improve air quality.
 And as such, they are likely to remain in force 24/7, rather than just during traditionally busy periods.